 Begins with Self

 All relationship begins with Self.
 Without a good relationship with one’s self, it is difficult to have a deep, healthy relationship with another person.
 Sometimes I see people separately in individual counseling before we begin couples counseling.
-Many relationships can be improved by only seeing one person.
+Many relationships can be improved by seeing only one person.
 Each individual and couple is unique, we discover together what will work best.

 I work with love partners of all orientations.
 All relationships have the same foundation and need of love, joy, connection, support, safety, trust, security, respect, good communication, and healthy boundaries.